Clute 61 Average

 What's it like Living in Clute?

-Located in the state of Texas, Clute is a medium-sized city with a population of 11,655 inhabitants.
+Clute, Texas is a moderately-sized city with a population of 11,959 people.
 According to the most recent Census, 68% of Clute residents are White, 11% Black and 0% Asian.
 Additionally, more than a quarter of the population of Clute are of Hispanic or Latino origin, and 44% of the population also speak Spanish.
 With an average age of 31 years old, Clute could be a great place to live for young adults as this age is well below the national average.
 In Clute, only 48% of people over the age of fifteen are married.
 This city could be a good option for singles ready to mingle.
-If you are not a fan of long commutes, you will enjoy living in Clute.
-With an average one way commute time of only 18 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.
+If you prefer shorter commutes, living in Clute will be a delight.
+With an average one-way commute time of just 18 minutes, traveling to and from work is notably more convenient than the national average, which stands at 26 minutes.

 Best Places to Live in and Around Clute